How to Choose an Executive Coach

 Here’s a marker of quality coaching most executives don’t know to ask about: coaching supervision.
 This isn’t supervision in the managerial sense.
 It’s a professional practice where coaches themselves work with more experienced practitioners to reflect on their coaching work, work through challenges, continue developing their practice.

 Professional coaching bodies typically require qualified coaches to engage in regular supervision.
-The Chartered Institute of Personnel and Development and EMCC both emphasize supervision as essential to maintaining ethical, high-quality practice.
+The Chartered Institute of Personnel and Development and EMCC both emphasise supervision as essential to maintaining ethical, high-quality practice.
 A coach who engages in regular supervision demonstrates commitment to professional standards.
 Also self-awareness about the need for ongoing support in their practice.

 Ethical guidelines matter too.
 Professional coaches adhere to codes of ethics covering confidentiality, boundaries, conflicts of interest, professional conduct.
 These aren’t just aspirational.
 They’re enforceable standards.
 A coach should be able to tell you which professional body’s ethical code they follow and how they handle common ethical dilemmas.